Care

 Step One: Mix and Heat Your Solution

-Once you’ve wiped out your pan, add enough water to cover the bottom of the pan, along with two tablespoons each of baking soda and vinegar.
-Bring the mixture to a boil, stirring gently with a Wooden Spoon or other non stick-friendly utensil.
+Wipe your pan, then add enough water to cover the bottom along with two tablespoons each of baking soda and vinegar.
+Bring the mixture to a boil, stirring gently with a wooden spoon or other non stick-friendly utensil.

 Step Two: Scrape Gently